RizBienCuit/fun-gear-maker/README.md

 up left corner of the page.
 The center of rotation of the two gears is the 0,0 point.
 Then just run the program and follow the instructions.
+On my computer with a 1000 precision this just takes ab out 10/20 seconds so if it's to long recheck your file.

 If there's any problems or if you want to help me improve the program, just tell me